-In the General tab, you can change the product’s SEO title and description.
+In the ‘General’ tab, you can change the product’s SEO title and description.
 You can use a product short description smart tag, or you can write a custom description.
-Make sure your main product keyword is used in both the title and description fields.
+Just make sure your main product keyword is used in both the title and description fields.

 The plugin also automatically generates WooCommerce XML sitemaps, including product and product category sitemaps.
 This brings us to the next step.

 Using XML Sitemaps in All in One SEO